mrtaalebi/sponius/README.md

   * Add option for cli lyrics search

 # Bugs and Reports
-  * Please inform me if you see any bugs or had any bad experience using `sponus`
+  * Please inform me if you see any bugs or had any bad experience using `sponius`
   * You could contact me via email: the.doors.are.locked@gmail.com or twitter DM @mrtaalebi